 A defect in GM trucks and SUVs may prevent seatbelt tightening and airbag deployment during crashes, leaving vehicle occupants without protection.
-The airbag control unit, Sensing and Diagnostic Module (SDM) in certain GM trucks and SUVs may have been calibrated to prevent deployment of airbags and seatbelts in some vehicle crashes.
+The airbag control unit, the Sensing and Diagnostic Module (SDM) in certain GM trucks and SUVs may have been calibrated to prevent deployment of airbags and seatbelts in some vehicle crashes.
 Failure of the airbags or seatbelts may have resulted in serious injury or death during a crash.

 People who purchased, leased, or owned a GM truck or SUV manufactured after 2009 or were injured due to airbag failure may be eligible for compensation.